The Best SF Waterfront Restaurants

 The waterfront bar on Pier 28 ½ is a favorite pre-Giants game hangout spot.
 It’s also the place to casually drop in for margaritas and beer or fuel up on burgers, BLTs, and fish tacos out on their patio before continuing a leisurely walk down the Embarcadero (or to the stadium).
 For bay views, grab a table on the side patio.

 A meal at Scoma’s is one reason you’ll find us in the area mingling with tourists.
-The seafood restaurant is located on a quiet pier near Fisherman’s Wharf and is considered a San Francisco institution, which you can tell just by stepping inside of it and noticing the dark wood paneling and brown leather swivel chairs.
+The seafood restaurant is located on a quiet pier near Fisherman’s Wharf and is considered a San Francisco institution (or tourist trap if you're a glass-half-empty person), which you can tell just by stepping inside of it and noticing the dark wood paneling and brown leather swivel chairs.
 Their ode to the old-school extends to the food itself, too.
-There’s Crab Louie salad, cioppino, linguine con vongole, and other dishes which are executed with varying degrees of success.
+There’s Crab Louie salad, cioppino, linguine con vongole, and other dishes that are executed with varying degrees of success.
 But you’re here for the roasted Dungeness crab—cracking into one of these is the best reason to wear a bib.

 If you need to be reminded that you live in a place surrounded by water, head to Mission Rock Resort, a sprawling two-story restaurant and bar in Mission Bay.
 This lively spot takes reservations, but walk-ins are welcome.
 Find a spot on their ground-floor cafe if you want to avoid the wait.
-We always rely on Mission Rock Resort for the bay views, full bar, and solid lunch, dinner, and weekend brunch menus.
+We always rely on Mission Rock Resort for the bay views, full bar, and solid (though kind of pricey) lunch and dinner burgers, sandwiches, seafood, and bar bites.

 The Ramp is a bar and restaurant that also feels like a fun social gathering place.
 This Dogpatch spot overlooks the bay, and the patio is where to be to listen to live bands and DJs, or get down on salsa Saturdays.
 They also do weekend brunch, and have a pretty eclectic weekday menu of things like garlic noodles, shrimp pad thai, and BBQ ribs.